q2softwarenl/spatie-medialibrary-manager/README.md

 - [x] Bug: Disable "Download All" button if no files are available
 - [x] Bug: Tweak file validation to accept only allowed mimetypes
 - [x] Bug: Refresh mediaItem if thumb generation is queued
-- [ ] Bug: decide if thumbs are requirement
+- [ ] Bug: Decide if thumbs are a requirement
+- [ ] Refactor: Use json translation as much as possible and avoid legacy php arrays
 - [ ] Feature: Filesize validation
 - [ ] Feature: Policies to set rules for individual collections
 - [ ] Feature: Add active folder to url.